lawrennd/old_talks/_uq/includes/emukit-experimental-design.md

 \newslide{}

-\figure{\includediagram{\diagramsDir/uq/experimental-design-acquisition-forrester-02}{80%}}{The maxima of the acquisition function is found and this point is selected for inclusion.}{experimental-design-acquisition-functions}
+\figure{\includediagram{\diagramsDir/uq/experimental-design-acquisition-forrester-02}{80%}}{The maxima of the acquisition function is found and this point is selected for inclusion.}{experimental-design-acquisition-forrester-02}

 \notes{Once again we can asimmilate the new target function observation into the model and re-evaluate our emulation.}